AscendingPassage.com HOME PAGE.

 over and back again, which, I think, was as much as offering a

-guinea for a similar service to a London waterman; but there was no
+guinea for a similar service to a London waterman.
+But there was no

 Ramous boat, nor any of those goat-skins which when inflated often